YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 d_p(t) = a(t)\chi_p(t)
 $$

-Receiving some signals from earth, no light can have been emitted from further away than this distance $d_p(t)$.
-This gives us the radius of the particle horizon.
+Receiving some signals from earth, no light can have been emitted from further away than this physical distance $d_p(t)$.
+This gives us the radius of the particle horizon which, in principle is different from the Hubble horizon.

 ## Event horizon